Easycode05/Hackbio/Stage_2.md

 - Not inherited from father (Not carried by Child): Child does not carry any alternate alleles present in father.
 - De novo (not in Father): Child carries an alternate allele absent in father.

+**Variant Interpretation**

+*rs115545701*
+This variant has been associated with Cystic fibrosis but they have conflicting